Aurora, IL Auto Insurance | Cheap Car Insurance in Aurora, IL

 In Illinois, like in many other states, it is legal for insurance companies to assign you a higher or lower premium based on your credit history.
 Drivers with excellent credit, as you can see in the chart, are charged substantially lower rates than those who have blemishes on their credit report.

 With age comes experience.
 This is just as true for driving as it is most other things in life.
-And for many insurance providers, that experience means you are less likely to get into an accident, thus rewarding you with lower monthly premiums.
+And for many insurance providers, that experience means you are less likely to get into an accident, thus rewarding you with affordable Aurora, IL auto insurance.

 A speeding ticket here or a fender-bender there doesn’t necessarily make you a bad driver, but it can (and often will) significantly raise your rates.
 If you have a minor offense or two on your record, ask your insurance agent about “Accident Forgiveness” discounts.
 You could end up saving a lot of money if you are eligible.